">

 Commercial reality check

-We assess whether the business challenge is actually a communications problem, or whether the real constraint sits in product, pricing or distribution.
+The engagement assesses whether the business challenge is actually a communications problem, or whether the real constraint sits in product, pricing or distribution.
 If advertising is being used to solve a problem that is not an advertising problem, that is worth knowing before spending more.

 03